Frequently Asked Questions (FAQS)

 We respond quickly to any problems by providing free counselling services through talking to the maids to find out what happen and solve the problems.
 As all FDW's are also human beings and make mistakes, we cannot guarantee that all will work out well.
-We have always do our best to make sure that the FDW is up to a standard before they are deployed in Singapore.
+We have always done our best to make sure that the FDW is up to a standard before they are deployed in Singapore.

-If counselling does not work, we will advise and provide you a replacement based on terms of the agreement signed on the contract.
-You must allow the FDW to be transferred out through us in order for us to replace her with a new FDW for you.
+If counselling does not work, we will advise and provide you a replacement based on the terms of the agreement signed on the contract.
+You must allow the FDW to be transferred out through us, in order for us to replace her with a new FDW for you.
 We will try our best to provide you with a FDW before transferring your existing FDW out so that you will have a FDW at all times to do your household chores and handle your kids or elderly etc....

 17. What are the documents required for processing of application for the FDW?